 On day 4, head down to Portland.
 If you’re not driving the 178 miles (286 km), there are other transportation options including Amtrak, which makes the Seattle-Portland run several times a day and takes about 3[bf]1/2 to 4 hours.
 By car, without traffic snags, the trip takes about 3 hours.

 On your second day, head over to the east side via MAX or Portland Streetcar to visit the Oregon Museum of Science and Industry (OMSI), a hands-on museum, with an actual submarine to tour.
 After exploring the museum, if it’s summer and the weather is nice, take an excursion to Oaks Amusement Park, about 5 miles south on the Willamette River.
 One of the last remaining “old-style” amusement parks in the U.S., Oaks Park was built in 1905 for the Lewis and Clark Exposition.
 The rides are pretty gentle and there is a famous roller rink where you can all rent skates and spin around to music.
-If you’re not driving, I’d suggest you take an Uber or taxi over to Oaks Park.
+If you’re not driving, take an Uber or taxi over to Oaks Park.
 This is a lovely way to end the day, and you can even walk from the park right down to a beach on the Willamette River.

 Day 5: Portland/Columbia Gorge National Scenic Area/Mount Hood

 On day 5, head east out of Portland on I-84.
 The spectacular Columbia Gorge National Scenic Area begins just a few miles east of downtown.
 For maximum excitement, take the Columbia Gorge Historic Highway, the first scenic road to be built in Oregon back in the 1920s.
 The old highway takes you up to Crown Point, where the breathtaking view up and down the gorge extends for over 30 miles.
 Continue on the old highway and you will pass a handful of gorgeous waterfalls until you come finally to the tallest and most dramatic waterfall of all—Multnomah Falls.
 You can walk up an easy paved path to view the thundering falls from fairly close up.
 Just after Multnomah Falls, the old highway ends and returns you to I-84.
 Continue your expedition up and over Mount Hood to Timberline Lodge, where you can hike or have lunch or dinner.
 Returning to Portland will take you about 2 hours.
-(But please note: a September 2017 wildfire in the Gorge scorched the area around Eagle Creek, and the full extent of damage was not known as of press time.)

 Day 6: Cannon Beach

 Today, it’s time to introduce the family to the Pacific Ocean.
 From Portland it takes about 2 hours to get to Cannon Beach by car.
 Make this an overnight trip, and be sure to book your hotel or campsite well in advance if you are traveling in the summer.
 With towering Haystack Rock jutting up from the shore, this flat, sandy beach is one of the best along the entire coast for long beach walks.
-And I have never yet met a kid who didn’t love running, walking, skipping, and digging on Cannon Beach.

 In addition to getting all revved up on the beach, try to pay a visit to Ecola State Park at the north end of town, where you’ll find miles of beach and forested hiking trails with stunning ocean views.